 Garst was so fascinated by the possibilities of hybrid corn that he bought several bushels of the seed from Wallace to use on his home farm.
 After several years of watching the performanceof Wallace’s high-yield, strong-stalked hybrid in his own fields, Garst asked Wallace for a franchise to sell the virtually unknown product in northeastern Iowa.

 It was a literal case of betting the farm.
 Even in good times it would have been hard to convince farmers to buy expensive, genetically modified seeds** instead of using the open-pollinated kernels from their own fields.
 During the Depression it was virtually impossible.
-Garst had to come up with ways to prove that this advertising slogan, “An Astonishing Prooduct–Produces Astonishing Results, was literally true.
+Garst had to come up with ways to prove that his advertising slogan, “An Astonishing Product–Produces Astonishing Results,” was the simple truth.
 His most successful tactic was the “half the increase” trial, in which a farmer planted both types of seeds.
 If the farmers’ seeds produced a typical yield (usually 25 bushels to the acre) and Garst’s seeds produced 45 bushels, Garst would get half the increase.
 Growing both Pioneer hybrid corn and their own seed corn gave farmers a graphic demonstration of the new corn’s value.
 In the worst drought in America’s history, Wallace and Garst’s hybrid corn not only grew, it flourished.
-In fewer than ten years, more than half the fields in America’s Corn Belt were planted with the new high-yoeld corn.
+In fewer than ten years, more than half the fields in America’s Corn Belt were planted with the new high-yield corn.

 The green revolution that began with Pioneer hybrid corn had a dark side, including the effects of farm chemicals on the environment and loss of biodiversity.
 But for a country coming out of the lean years of the Depression, it was a miracle.